-The abundance of prehistoric Native American Chumash artifacts found in the Santa Barbara Channel have helped archaeologists piece together important Chumash trade networks, fishing practices and submerged village sites.
-In addition, archaeological information obtained from middens may help to determine the relative effects of subsistence and environmental fluctuation on prehistoric faunal assemblages in the Santa Barbara Channel (Raab et al. 1995).
-Archaeologists suggest the Sanctuary may have once been the site of Chumash villages, now submerged by changes in sea level.
-During the period the Arlington Springs Woman lived the sea level was at least 150 feet lower than it is today and the Northern Channel Islands were joined as one island (Johnson 2003).
-Further, some submerged artifacts may have been deliberately deposited in the water during religious ceremonies, washed to the sea from shore, or been deposited in the water through cliff erosion.
-Descendants of the Chumash consider the Sanctuary a special place, still occasionally paddling these waters in tomols (seaworthy wood plank canoes used for crossing the Santa Barbara Channel and for offshore fishing).
+The abundance of prehistoric Chumash artifacts found in the Santa Barbara Channel attests to the thriving life ways of the Island Chumash before their forced removal from the Islands due to European incursions.
+Study of those artifacts may help us understand the long-term viability of those lifeways by determining the relative effects of subsistence and environmental fluctuation on prehistoric faunal assemblages in the Santa Barbara Channel (Raab et al. 1995).
+In addition, this information has helped to piece together important Chumash trade networks and fishing practices, as well as the probable underwater locations of village sites, both near the mainland and within Sanctuary waters, that are now submerged by changes in sea level.
+During the period the "Arlington Springs Woman" lived, the sea level was at least 150 feet lower than it is today and the Northern Channel Islands were joined as one island (Johnson 2003).
+It is likely that some submerged artifacts were deliberately deposited in the water during religious ceremonies, were washed to the sea from shore, or have been deposited in the water through cliff erosion.
+As the descendants of those early people, today's Chumash continue to have a deep spiritual and cultural connection to the Sanctuary, regularly journeying across the Santa Barbara Channel in tomols (seaworthy redwood plank canoes)